SAFE: Multitask Failure Detection for Vision-Language-Action Models: Method

 VLAs process multi-modal inputs and extract rich semantic information in their internal feature space.
 We hypothesize that these features also capture the high-level and abstract knowledge about task execution success/failure, by separating features from successful/failed rollouts into different regions.
 We study this hypothesis by visualizing the VLA features in \cref{fig:feature}, where we plot the internal features from $\pi_0$-FAST\cite{pertsch2025fast} when running the LIBERO-10 benchmark~\cite{liu2023libero}. \cref{fig:feature}(a) demonstrates that when the VLA is failing, its internal features are grouped in the same region in the feature space (``failure zone'').
 Comparing \cref{fig:feature}(a) and \cref{fig:feature}(b), we can further see that although the features are extracted from different tasks with various instructions, objects and environments, when the VLA fails, its features fall in the same ``failure zone''. \cref{fig:feature}(c) further illustrates how VLA's features evolve in the feature space when VLA progresses temporally.
 From \cref{fig:feature}(c), we can see that failure rollout initially stays out of the ``failure zone'' when it progresses normally, and when the robot mistakenly drops the pot in the middle of execution and starts to fail, it steps into the ``failure zone''.
 On the contrary, for the successful rollout, its features always stay out of the ``failure zone''.

 This visual analysis shows that the VLA's internal features for succeeding and failing task executions are well separated in the feature space, and this separation is general across different tasks.
 Furthermore, during task execution, the features reflect how well the VLA performs on the current tasks in a timely manner.
 Inspired by this observation, we design \coolname{}, which uses the internal features of VLAs for failure detection.
+An overview of the proposed method is shown in \cref{fig:pipeline-overview}.